IntroductionThe Eligible List resulting from this recruitment will be used specifically to fill vacancies in the Tahoe Area

 Administrative Legal Clerk - Journey #2023-12352-03

 Applicants who are hired as temporary/extra-help may be eligible to transition to permanent status.
 Temporary/extra-help positions are limited to 999 hours per fiscal year (960 hours for CalPERS retired annuitants).
 Extra-Help staff may not be required to work night, weekend, or holiday shifts.
-This classification is scheduled to receive general wage increases of 4.0% in July 2024.
+This classification is scheduled to receive a general wage increase of 4.0% in July 2024.
 This recruitment is open until filled.
 Applications will be screened on a bi-weekly basis.

 POSITION INFORMATION Salary plus up to an additional $1,000 per month Tahoe Branch Assignment Premium for employees who are permanently assigned to a position located in the North Lake Tahoe Area.

 Placer County offers a comprehensive benefits package to employees, including:

 - Holidays: 14 paid holidays per year, 2 of which are floating holidays*